-APSC 381 NOT OFFERED 2020-2021 Advanced Design and Skills for Innovation W | K3.5
+APSC 381 Advanced Design and Skills for Innovation W | K3.5

 This multidisciplinary project-based course will provide students with a broad range of knowledge and skills for design and innovation.
 Topics span the breadth of the innovation process, including advanced topics such as risk analysis, FMEA, reliability, and elements of six sigma methodologies.
 Elements of project management, market and economic analysis, and other professional practice topics are interwoven.
 Students work in multidisciplinary teams on relevant and realistic projects, simulating the real-world engineering environment.
-This course provides direct entry to the elective final year capstone project course "APSC 480 Multi-disciplinary Industry Engineering Design Project FW | K9 ", and provides an excellent foundation for innovation in both intrapreneurial and entrepreneurial opportunities
+Students must apply for registration in the course, and that permission by the instructor is needed.
+Given the course load, it is not advisable to take APSC 381 and APSC 401 at the same time

+Academic Units:

+Mathematics 0

-Academic Units: Mathematics 0 Natural Sciences 0 Complementary Studies 0 Engineering Science 0 Engineering Design 42
+Natural Sciences 0

+Complementary Studies 0

+Engineering Science 0

+Engineering Design 42